repoze/repoze.who/README.txt

   Challenger Plugins

     You may register a plugin as willing to act as an "challenger".
-    Challenger plugins are responsible for initiating a "challenge" to the requesting user.
-Challenger plugins typically simply raise an exception which is meant to be interpreted by upstream middleware.
-    The upstream middleware is assumed to be configured to catch the exception and perform the actual challenge, which might consist of displaying a form or presenting the user with a basic or digest authentication dialog.
+    Challenger plugins are responsible for initiating a challeng" to the requesting user.
+Challenger plugins catch specific exceptions raised by downstream applications and tun the exception into a challenge, which might consist of displaying a form or presenting the user with a basic or digest authentication dialog.

-    XXX we almost certainly need to do allow it to do more work. making upstream middleware responsible for performing the challenge is a punt.

 Configuration File Example